LeToNode/Play2.0-CN-doc/scalaGuide/main/ws/ScalaWS.md

 Sometimes we would like to call other HTTP services from within a Play application.
 Play supports this via its `play.api.libs.ws.WS` library, which provides a way to make asynchronous HTTP calls.

-Any calls made by `play.api.libs.WS` should return a `Promise[play.api.libs.ws.Response]` which we can later handle with Play’s asynchronous mechanisms.
+Any calls made by `play.api.libs.ws.WS` should return a `Promise[play.api.libs.ws.Response]` which we can later handle with Play’s asynchronous mechanisms.

 ## Making an HTTP call